Getting Around Phuket

 Airport Transfers

 The airport is far away from most of the beaches.
 Many, if not all, hotels offer a pick up service, but check the charges before you order hotel transportation.
-We've seen hotels charge $40 or more for an airport pickup.
+We've seen hotels charge $50 or more for an airport pickup.
+Check out our information about airport transfers for options.

 - Songtaew